adrianababakanian/gatsby-personal-site-netlify/src/pages/design/cal-hacks-branding/index.md

 The resulting shape of this structure, however, was a bit awkward for a logo — I couldn’t see it fitting with inline elements or aligning well with text.
 As such, I rotated the campanile 90 degrees to stand upright and altered the illustration to make it slightly more three-dimensional.

-And thus we have our Hackanile — Berkeley’s beloved Campanile built out of circuitry!
+And thus we have our permanent logo!

 ![Hackanile](./assets/hackanile.png)